Because it accepts that Deity is ultimately mystery...

 Pieta: Sorrowful Mother of Jesus, Nuestra Senora, El Cristo, Lunar Madonna,

-Meditating Christ, Greek calligraphy (excerpts from the Wisdom Literature
+Meditating Christ, and Greek calligraphy (excerpts from the Wisdom Literature

 of the Septuagint/Old Testament: Wisdom of Solomon & Wisdom of Sirach) ]